pinocchio338/rust_api/README.md

 Locate the DEFINITION of `isInitialized`, it tells the program whether to initialize the contract.
 If you are running the first time, ensure this is `false`, else you can mark this as `true`.
 Most of the tests are commented off by default, if you want to test specific parts, uncomment the section.
-To run the test: `cd near/client-test && yarn jest`
+To run the test: `cd near/client-test && yarn jest`.

+Please note that the tests will take around 10 minutes to finish.

+When the contract reverts
+execution, the near client would log the contract execution error with `console.warn`.
+The tests would capture the exceptions thrown and check the expected error name appears in the error message.
+If you want to disable the warn logs, use `yarn jest --silent`.

 ### Clean up
 To clean up, just delete the accounts using `near delete ... ...`.
 See `https://docs.near.org/docs/tools/near-cli#near-delete`.